The exclusion process involves evaluating whether the bidder has committed any offences that would lead them to be excluded from the bidding process.

 Throughout the life of the contract, your Organisation’s Contract Managers/Contract Management Officers should perform periodic supplier ‘health checks’.
 This ensures the standards demonstrated during the initial evaluation are being maintained.
 Health checks could include:

 The frequency of the checks should be in line with the type of contract.
-For example strategic and bottleneck contracts will be checked more frequently than collaborative and routine contracts.
+For example, strategic and bottleneck contracts will be checked more frequently than collaborative and routine contracts.

 Contract management activities must include sufficient checks to ensure suppliers are meeting their Data Protection Legislation obligations as the Processor.
 These checks may include audits undertaken by the controller or a third party auditor.